Strymon Brig dBucket Delay Pedal

 £249.00

-On the menu for January 2026 are the Strymon Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the Strymon Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the Strymon Guitar Pedals today.

 Description

-On the menu for January 2026 are the Strymon Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the Strymon Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the Strymon Guitar Pedals today.

 There's nothing quite like the sound of a classic bucket brigade (BBD) delay — offering warm, rich tones and a distinctive yet organic gooey-ness on the repeats.
 The Strymon Brig dBucket delay pedal is designed to recreate all of the signature behaviour that these vintage BBD chips deliver, while providing the modern flexibility, power and performance that you'd come to expect from a premium Strymon product.
 Plug into Brig, play a note, and you'll instantly be drawn in by the repeats that evolve with captivating complexity!